Implanted Port Care for Chemotherapy: Care Instructions

 How can you care for yourself at home?

-- You probably will be able to bathe and swim.
-But you may need to avoid some activities if a Huber needle is left in the port.
+• You probably will be able to bathe and swim.
 Talk to your doctor about any limits on your activity.

-- Your port will need regular flushing to keep it open.
-A nurse or other health professional will do this for you.
+• Your port will need regular flushing to keep it open.
+Your care team will do this for you.

 When should you call for help?